What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 Master of Arts vs. Master of Education

-If you’re exploring graduate degrees in education, it’s important to understand the differences between a Master of Education (MEd) and a Master of Arts in Education (MAE).
+If you’re exploring graduate degrees in education, it’s important to understand the differences between a Master of Education (MEd) and a Master of Arts in Education (MAE), and later, the distinction between an MEd vs. EdD if you’re considering doctoral study.

 While both degrees share some common ground, they cater to different goals.